Napoleon's exile to St. Helena: Solitude at Longwood

 In the opening months of 1818, Gourgaud was compelled to take his leave of Longwood, having become estranged from Napoleon.
 Subsequently, in July 1819, his mistress, Madame de Montholon, returned to Europe with all her children.
-As Longwood gradually emptied, the atmosphere became anticipation and a pervasive sense of lethargy.
+As Longwood gradually emptied, the atmosphere was full of anticipation and a pervasive sense of lethargy.
 In September 1819, a small cohort of new companions, predominantly Corsican individuals relocated from Italy by the Bonaparte family, arrived, briefly disrupting the prevailing monotony.
-However, the newcomers did not meet Napoleon's expectations or his other companions.
+However, the newcomers did not meet Napoleon's expectations or that of his other companions.

 The factors of boredom, the curfew, and the unhealthy climate led Napoleon to gradually limit his walks, whether on foot, horseback, or by carriage.
 Subsequently, he relocated entirely to Longwood, where he enforced imperial etiquette and maintained a high standard of living, estimated at 19,000 pounds per year.
 This was later reduced by half by the governor.
 He spent the majority of his time in his bedroom or bathroom, rather than in his study, contributing to his increasing obesity.
 Notwithstanding the circumstances, the former emperor clung to the possibility that a shift in the British government might facilitate his ability to reside in peace in England or join his brother Joseph in America.
 He was gratified by the support of the Whig Party, which regarded him as a successor to the Revolution.
 Furthermore, he was no longer perceived as a threat by the Holy Alliance.
 However, Napoleon's aspirations were dashed following the Congress of Aix-la-Chapelle in November 1818, when the Allies resolved to detain him on the island until his demise.
 Upon learning of this decision, his spirits plummeted.